Customize Consent Preferences

 by | Dec 18, 2024

-Laboratory Developed Tests (LDTs) are essential diagnostic tools created and performed within individual laboratories to address specific medical or research needs.
+Laboratory-developed tests (LDTs) are essential diagnostic tools created and performed within individual laboratories to address specific medical or research needs.
 These tests play a critical role in advancing personalized medicine, enabling healthcare providers to deliver targeted diagnoses and treatments for patients.

-What Are Laboratory Developed Tests (LDTs)?
+What are Laboratory Developed Tests (LDTs)?

 LDTs are in vitro diagnostic tests developed, validated, and used by a single laboratory.
 Unlike commercially manufactured tests, LDTs are not typically sold or distributed.
 Instead, they are designed to meet unique diagnostic needs that may not be addressed by FDA-cleared or approved tests.
 These tests can include: